eggolib/eggolib.github.io/docs/types/entity_action_types/drop_inventory.md

     This example will drop items from the inventory of the entity only if those items have an amount of 10 or greater.

+=== "Example #3"

+    ``` json
+    "entity_action": {
+        "type": "eggolib:drop_inventory",
+        "slot": "weapon.mainhand",
+        "amount": 16
+    }
+    ```

+    This example will split the item from the entity's mainhand slot by 16 and drop it.
+For a further explanation, if the item from the entity's mainhand slot has a count of 64, only 16 of it will be dropped, making the item have a remainder of 48. *(64 - 16 = 48)*

 [Inventory (Power Type)]: ../power_types/inventory.md
 [Origins/Apoli's Inventory (Power Type)]: https://origins.readthedocs.io/en/latest/types/power_types/inventory/